shreevatsa/chaya/README.md

 - **Save**: Click "Save Annotations" to download a JSON file named after your PDF
 - **Load**: Use "Load Existing Annotations" to continue editing previously saved work

-### Using the Viewer
+### Using the Read Tab
-1. Open `viewer.html` in your browser
+1. Open `index.html` in your browser
-2. Upload both a PDF file and its corresponding annotations JSON file
+2. Upload a PDF file or .chaya package
-3. Click "Load and View" to extract annotated regions
+3. Navigate to the Read tab to view annotated regions
 4. Use the navigation buttons to jump between regions
 5. Hover over navigation buttons to highlight regions